 AGENCIES WE OVERSEE

-Our office oversees the programs and operations of five U.S. foreign assistance agencies.
+Our office oversees the programs and operations of four U.S. foreign assistance agencies.

 U.S. Agency for International Development (USAID)